anttikivi/flask-library/README.md

 Running the statements takes a while.
 It runs 26,625 statements in total.

+To run the migrations, take a look at the [`migrations`](/migrations) directory.
+The migrations are numbered in the order you should run them.
+For example, you might run:

+    sqlite3 database.db < migrations/001_create_read_table.sql

+### Create the secret key

 The last thing the do before running the server is generating the secret key for Flask.
 The server reads the secret key reads variables into environment variables (`os.environ`) from `.env`, and then reads the secret key from